Rocket Lab gears for evening launch - carrying controversial cargo

 • Watch: Rocket Lab's 'As The Crow Flies' mission

-In later launches, the stage will have its own small engines to allow a controlled re-entry and it will be recovered by a helicopter as it drifts back to earth after deploying parachutes.
+In later launches, the stage will use a reaction control system, which supplies small amounts of thrust in any desired direction, to allow a controlled re-entry.
+It will be recovered by a helicopter as it drifts back to earth after deploying parachutes.

 The Sun said ALE-2 would provide artificial meteor showers for the "mega rich" on-demand, at the location of their choice.
 The satellite will shoot pellets into the atmosphere to simulate shooting stars.